Five Fun and Delicious Shot Recipes for Any Occasion

-Want to make it a drink?
-Red-Headed Sluts can also be served 'on the rocks' in and Old Fashioned Glass instead of being served as a single shot.
+Want to make it a full-sized drink?
+Red-Headed Sluts can also be served 'on the rocks' in an Old Fashioned glass instead of being served as a single shot.

 2. Buttery Nipple

-Did you know?
-There are various versions of this drink such as the Golden Nipple, Alien Nipple, Spicy Buttery Nipple, etc. Each recipe calls for the same basic ingredients, but with a few minor twists.
+There are various versions of this drink, such as the Golden Nipple, Alien Nipple, Spicy Buttery Nipple, etc. Each recipe calls for the same basic ingredients, but with a few minor twists.

 3. Four Horsemen